quicwg/multipath/draft-ietf-quic-multipath.md

-But the multipath extensions allow for the creation of multiple paths, which means that in addition to the security considerations on source address spoofing outlined in {{Section 21.5.4 of QUIC-TRANSPORT}}, there is a risk of amplified DOS attacks through simultaneous opening or migration of multiple paths.
+But the multipath extensions allow for the creation of multiple paths, which means that in addition to the security considerations on source address spoofing outlined in {{Section 21.5.4 of QUIC-TRANSPORT}}, there is a risk of amplified DoS attacks through simultaneous opening or migration of multiple paths.
 For example, an attacker could set or spoof the 4-tuples used in multiple paths so that packets sent by the server would travel through common network paths in an attempt to overwhelm a target.